Sam Ferguson is a musician, researcher and programmer who is a senior lecturer at the University of Technology, Sydney.

 Enterprise IT (EIT) governance has become the primary approach in leveraging the IT function to achieve business objectives.
 We found in previously published work that decision making is the core of EIT governance.
 We collected quantitative data from professionals on decision making in Agile Software Development (ASD) projects, which we analyzed using Spearman's Ranked Correlation Coefficient.
 Decision-making clarity in implementation and decision-making distribution in the organization layers positively impact ASD project success.
 However, our finding that tailoring the decision-making process does not impact ASD project success was most surprising.
 We conclude that the impact of decision-making factors in an ASD project's success needs to be explored more deeply.

-Abu Ul Fazal, M, Ferguson, S & Johnston, A 2018, 'Investigating concurrent speech-based designs for information communication', ACM International Conference Proceeding Series, Audio Mostly on Sound in Immersion and Emotion, ACM, Wrexham, United Kingdom, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Abu Ul Fazal, M, Ferguson, S & Johnston, A 2018, 'Investigating concurrent speech-based designs for information communication', ACM International Conference Proceeding Series, Audio Mostly on Sound in Immersion and Emotion, ACM, Wrexham, United Kingdom, pp. 1-8.View/Download from: Publisher's site

 © 2018 Association for Computing Machinery.
 Speech-based information is usually communicated to users in a sequential manner, but users are capable of obtaining information from multiple voices concurrently.
 This fact implies that the sequential approach is possibly under-utilizing human perception capabilities to some extent and restricting users to perform optimally in an immersive environment.
 This paper reports on an experiment that aimed to test different speech-based designs for concurrent information communication.
 Two audio streams from two types of content were played concurrently to 34 users, in both a continuous or intermittent form, with the manipulation of a variety of spatial configurations (i.e. Diotic, Diotic-Monotic, and Dichotic).
 In total, 12 concurrent speech-based design configurations were tested with each user.
 The results showed that the concurrent speech-based information designs involving intermittent form and the spatial difference in information streams produce comprehensibility equal to the level achieved in sequential information communication.

-Loke, L, Bown, O, Ferguson, S, Bray, L, Fraietta, A & Packham, K 2018, 'Your move sounds so predictable!', CHI PLAY 2018 - Proceedings of the 2018 Annual Symposium on Computer-Human Interaction in Play Companion Extended Abstracts, Chi Play, ACM, Melbourne, VIC, Australia, pp. 121-125.View/Download from: UTS OPUS or Publisher's site
+Loke, L, Bown, O, Ferguson, S, Bray, L, Fraietta, A & Packham, K 2018, 'Your move sounds so predictable!', CHI PLAY 2018 - Proceedings of the 2018 Annual Symposium on Computer-Human Interaction in Play Companion Extended Abstracts, Chi Play, ACM, Melbourne, VIC, Australia, pp. 121-125.View/Download from: Publisher's site

 © 2018 Copyright is held by the owner/author(s).
 Your Move Sounds So Predictable is a semi-improvised two-player movement and sound game, based around a pair of bespoke motion-sensing sonic balls.
 Players pull a card and follow the instruction on where to place the ball in relation to their body.
 The sonic behavior of each ball has been programmed to exhibit a moderately complex and hard-to-predict set of responses to the user input that challenge the user's expectation and the experience of autonomy and causality.
 The balls also communicate with each other, adding additional causal flows.
 Each player explores this relationship between movement and sound through play, whilst at the same time attending to the emergent sonic composition created by the group.
 Chaos or harmony will ensue.